 What is NDT video inspection?

-NDT Video inspection, a pivotal tool in modern plumbing diagnostics, utilizes specialized equipment to visually inspect the interior of sewer lines and other piping systems without the need for excavation.
+NDT Video inspection, a pivotal tool in modern plumbing diagnostics, is a crucial part of NDT inspection methods, utilizing specialized equipment to visually inspect the interior of sewer lines and other piping systems without the need for excavation.
+Various NDT techniques, including video inspection, are used in the industry to ensure safety and efficiency.
+Other NDT methods, such as magnetic particle testing, are also used in the industry to ensure safety and efficiency.
 This technology provides a non-invasive method to assess the condition of underground pipes and identify issues like blockages, leaks, and wear.

 sewer pipe inspection